Pathways & Curriculum

 Course of Study

 Both approaches build technical depth and expertise in cybersecurity and provide a strong foundation in IT leadership development.
-In either track, the program concludes with a Capstone Seminar, where you’ll apply what you’ve learned from both core and elective courses to real-world challenges.
+In either pathway, the program concludes with a Capstone Seminar, where you’ll apply what you’ve learned from both core and elective courses to real-world challenges.

 The flexible course requirements, combined with the 100% online format and the steady pace of the program (seven weeks per course, each taken one at a time) make it accessible to working professionals.